nerfstudio-project/viser/docs/source/performance_tips.rst

 visualizing thousands, however, the viewer can start to choke.

 This is true even for simple geometries.
-For example, a scene with 5000 boxes can feel slow on some machines:
+For example, a scene with 5000 boxes will start to sputter on most machines:

 .. code-block:: python